 Victoria is home to a plethora of accommodation, ranging from budget hostels to super high-end hotels and everything in-between.
 For those on an extreme budget, you might want to try Couchsurfing, which can be a great way to meet like-minded people as well.
 Other recommendations include:

 HI-Victoria: For those on a budget, you’ll be hard-pressed to find a better hostel than HI-Victoria.
-It’s centrally located, has free Wi-Fi, and is walking distance to downtown Victoria and the harbour.
+It’s centrally located, has free Wi-Fi, and is within walking distance to downtown Victoria and the harbour.
 It’s one of the most popular hostels in Victoria.

 Helm’s Inn: Located just outside of popular Beacon Hill Park. this all-suite hotel offers spacious accommodations, free WiFi, a refrigerator, microwave, and very high reviews.
 They also have some kitchenettes available and have a coin-operated laundry facility on-site.

 Marketa’s Bed & Breakfast: This is where we stayed during our 150-day road trip across Canada.
 The breakfast alone is worth the stay, which includes things like home-baked scones or muffins, Montreal-style bagels, French toast, and more.
-This heritage home showcases Edwardian décor, has four-poster beds, and is very centrally located and walking distance to many popular sights.
+This heritage home showcases Edwardian décor, has four-poster beds, and is very centrally located and within walking distance of many popular sights.

 Fun Things to Do on Vancouver Island and Beyond